Please note: If you want to take courses in the schools of Nursing, Public Health or Business, please contact those

 Emory employees should consult the policy regarding courtesy scholarships for eligibility information at least 60 days prior to registration.
 Application for a courtesy scholarship is independent of application for admission.
 Links to information are posted to the right.

 The special standing application is currently available in paper form only.
-The application, official transcripts, written permission from course instructors, and one-time, non-refundable $75 application fee must by the deadline listed in the instructions found on page one of Special Standing Application, posted to the right.
+The application, official transcripts, written permission from course instructors, and one-time, non-refundable $75 application fee must be submitted by the deadline listed in the instructions found on page one of Special Standing Application, posted to the right.
 A link to the Registrar's schedule of classes is also posted.

 - Spring 2017 - January 3